marialuis-mp/MMM-Controller-for-Social-Robot/experimentNao/README.md

 experimentNao/out/replies_participants (see [the structure of the output folder](#output-folder)).

 ### Additional (data processing) scripts
-These are the additional scripts to post-process the data from the interactions and the identification, as described in the workflow above.
+These are the additional scripts to process the data from/before the interactions and the identification, as described in the workflow above.

-#### Pre Process Data
-- Main: experimentNao/data_analysis/pre_process_data/main_pre_id.py

 #### Post Identification Analysis
 - Main: experimentNao/data_analysis/post_id_analysis/main_post_id.py

-#### Final Processing
+#### Pre Process Data
-- Main: 'experimentNao/data_analysis/final_processing/main_final_processing.py'
+- Main: main_pre_mbc_interaction.py

 ### Data structure
 The output folder should have the following structure, in experimentNao/out: